hoplon/javelin/README.md

 (destroy-cell! c)
 ;; Disconnects c from the propagation graph so it can be GC'd.

+(dosync exprs*)
+;; Evaluates exprs (in an implicit do) in a transaction that encompasses exprs ;; and any nested calls.
+Cell propagation occurs only after all exprs have been ;; run, and propagation occurs only once.
+Only the final values of cells updated ;; within the transaction are propagated.

 (alts! cs*)
 ;; Creates a formula cell whose value is a list of changed values in the cells cs.